JonathanDPotter/memory-dogs/README.md

 # Memory-Dogs

 This is my subission for the TrueCoders Memory Card project.
 This app was built with React and TypeScript.
 It is an update of a Memory Game project that I previously completed when learning React.
+There is a live deployment on vercel [here](https://memory-dogs.vercel.app/).

 ## Technologies used